Roland Freisler: 20 July Plot show-trials

 In August 1944, some of the arrested perpetrators of the 20 July Plot against Adolf Hitler were brought before Freisler for punishment.
 The proceedings were filmed to be shown to the German public in cinema newsreels, and show how Freisler ran his court.
 He would often alternate between questioning the defendants in an analytical manner, then suddenly launch into a tirade, even going so far as to shout insults at the accused from the bench.
 The shift from cold, clinical interrogation to fits of screaming rage was designed to psychologically disarm, torment and humiliate those on trial while discouraging any attempt on their part to defend or justify their actions.
 At one point, Freisler yelled at Field Marshal Erwin von Witzleben, who was trying to hold up his trousers after being purposely given old, oversized and beltless clothing: "You dirty old man, why do you keep fiddling with your trousers?"

 Another instance is from Freisler's public appearance during the trial of the defendant Ulrich-Wilhelm Graf Schwerin von Schwanenfeld.
 The footage taken shows Freisler drowning out Schwerin's weak and muted testimony, prompted by his concern over the Wehrmacht's "numerous murders in Poland", by roaring at him in an exaggerated and theatrical manner, declaring "Sie sind ja ein schäbiger Lump!" (roughly, "You really are a lousy piece of trash!").
 Nearly all of the accused were sentenced to death by hanging, with some of the sentences being carried out within two hours of the verdict being delivered.

+These trials were held in the plenary or great hall of the Berlin main court or Kammergericht in Schoneburg, there is a memorial in the room where the show-trials took place.